Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Introduction

 Two major questions remain to answer for the investigation of model stealing attacks against explainable GNNs. \textit{First}, can explanations provided by explainable GNNs facilitate the extraction of the target model's prediction logic?
 While explanations could provide insights into the GNN's reasoning process, converting this information into effective training signals for the surrogate GNN is non-trivial. \textit{Second}, can attackers efficiently perform model stealing against explainable GNNs under limited query budgets?
 Real-world scenarios often impose strict constraints on the number of allowed queries, which requires methods to maximize the utility of each interaction with the target explainable GNN.
 Therefore, how to conduct effective model stealing attack against explainable GNNs within limited queries becomes another critical challenge.

 To address these challenges comprehensively, we first propose a causal view of model stealing attacks with explanations.
 This causal analysis highlights the necessity of explanation alignment for effective logic stealing.
 In addition, the style invariance property identified in Sec.~\ref{sec:causal} indicates that predictions under various style interventions can be directly inferred without additional queries, thus enabling efficient augmentation of the surrogate model's training set.
 Motivated by this causal perspective, we propose an \underline{E}xplanation-guided \underline{G}NN \underline{steal}ing framework ({\method}).
 Specifically, {\method} employs a novel rank-based explanation alignment loss to ensure that the surrogate model not only replicates the predictive behavior of the target model but also captures its underlying decision logic.
 Furthermore, inspired by our causal analysis, {\method} incorporates explanation-guided data augmentation, which can facilitate effective model stealing under limited query budgets.
 Our {\method} verifies the vulnerability of explainable GNNs under model stealing attacks, which could inspire effective defense methods to enhance model security.
-In summary, our main contributions are: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item We focus on a novel problem of model stealing attacks on explainable GNNs.
+In summary, our main contributions are:

+\begin{itemize}[leftmargin=*] \item We focus on a novel problem of model stealing attacks on explainable GNNs.
 In addition, the model stealing with explanations is analyzed from a causal view, which motivates effective solutions. \item We propose a new framework integrating explanation alignment and explanation-guided augmentation to effectively replicate the logic of explainable GNNs under limited query budgets. \item Extensive experiments on various GNN architectures and explanation methods demonstrate that our approach can effectively performs model stealing that captures both prediction behaviors and underlying decision logic. \end{itemize}